 One of the biggest mistakes that runners make is starting out too fast and then hitting the wall in the later portions of the race.
 The pace team will run at an even pace per mile.
 If the pace feels too slow in the beginning of the race that’s normal.
 Just stay with the group and ask the pace leader about an appropriate strategy for the second half.
 If you find the pace too fast in the early miles, then slow down and drop back from the team so you’ll be able to finish the race.

 The Pace Team promises to provide fun and excitement for both first time, and experienced runners looking to reach their running goals — whether that’s a personal best, or just getting across the finish line.
 Below are the answers to a few common questions about the Pace Team.

-All of our Pacers were chosen because of their years of running many marathons around the country but most importantly their extensive marathon pacing experience.
-Our Pacers are dynamic and personable, and know from past experience exactly what it takes to help you have a great marathon experience.
+All of our Pacers were chosen because of their years of running many half marathons around the country but most importantly their extensive pacing experience.
+Our Pacers are dynamic and personable, and know from past experience exactly what it takes to help you have a great half marathon experience.

 The Pace Team is free to registered runners and doesn’t cost you anything!

 Every pace leader will be holding a steady pace throughout the half marathon.
 These “even splits”; are the best way to achieve your peak performance in the race.

 The guys and gals serving as Pace Leaders are very experienced and know their pace well.
 Sometimes at the start it’s crowded and may take a couple of miles to settle into a steady pace.
 Most importantly, they won’t take you out too fast and burn up all your energy early on.